Colossus (character): Inhumans vs X-Men and X-Men Gold

-After Beast discovers that there isn't a cure for the M-Pox and no way to alter the Terrigen cloud the X-Men are left with the choice to either stay on earth and fight for their right to live and risk becoming extinct in a matter of weeks or leave earth and start fresh somewhere else.
+After Beast discovers that there is no cure for the M-Pox and no way to alter the Terrigen Mist cloud, the X-Men are left with the choice to either stay on earth and fight for their right to live and risk becoming extinct in a matter of weeks or leave earth and start fresh somewhere else.
 The X-Men decide to go to war against the Inhumans to decide the fate of the Terrigen.
 With the war underway Colossus is stationed at X-Haven to protect it from a potential Inhuman counter-attack.
 When the Inhuman Royal Family arrives to do just that, Colossus is left to face them on his own.
-He later joins the rest of the X-Men in Iceland in the final battle against the Inhumans, where Medusa finally understands what the X-Men are fighting for so she voluntarily destroys the Terrigen.
+He later joins the rest of the X-Men in Iceland in the final battle against the Inhumans, where Medusa finally understands what the X-Men are fighting for and voluntarily destroys the Terrigen.

-After the Terrigen is destroyed the X-Men sends the refugees back home from X-Haven now that earth is habitable for mutants again.
+After the Terrigen is destroyed, the X-Men send the refugees back home from X-Haven now that earth is habitable for mutants again.
 Still, the X-Men find themselves wondering how to move forward with the events of the war still fresh in their minds.
 Storm asks Kitty Pryde to return to the X-Men and take her place as leader, and in doing so Kitty moves the mansion from Limbo to Central Park and creates a new field team and recruits Colossus.
 Colossus and Kitty share many awkward moments given their history, trying to move forward as friends but still feeling a chemistry.